Home » Can Parrots Eat Mint Leaves?

 Antioxidants reduce oxidative stress, which makes parrots more vulnerable to degenerative diseases.

-The free radicals that cause oxidative stress lead to age-related diseases in birds, like diabetes mellitus, heart disease, and cancer.
+The free radicals that cause oxidative stress lead to age-related diseases in parrots, like diabetes mellitus, heart disease, arthritis, and cancer.

-Mint is a good source of phytonutrients and antioxidants.
+Mint is rich in phytonutrients and antioxidants.
 According to the Journal of Agricultural and Food Chemistry, mint has the most beneficial antioxidants of all herbs and spices.

 Antibacterial Compounds